shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 1. Select **Save**.

 ### Task 2.5 - Button

 In this task, you will perform the following changes to the button:

-- change the name of the button
+- Change the name of the button
-- set the button as disabled if there are no rows
+- Set the button as disabled if there are no rows

 1. In the **Tree view**, select and expand **OutcomeScreen**.